rickh94/attaskcreator/README.md

 __Database ID:__ The database id for the database you want to use.
 This is the part of the api url after /v0/.

+[AWS]
+__Access Key ID:__ Api access key id for uploading attachments temporarily to s3

+__Secret Access Key:__ Secret key for uploading attachments temporarily to s3

+__Bucket:__ Bucket for uploading attachments temporarily.

+Airtable can only accept files in the form of urls to download.
+Current implementation uploads attachments to s3 and generates a pre-signed url for Airtable to use.
+It is recommended to configure an AWS user that has access only to the bucket used for this and expire the objects in that bucket very quickly.

 [Tasks Table]